edwardduan0/APSC160-Exam-Practice/README.md

 Updates to the repository can be found at `CHANGELOG.md`.
 Be sure to check there every now and then so you know whether to refresh the repository or not.
 I'll announce a Piazza statement if it's important too.

-- MT1 Problems (sorry 2025/2026 Term 2...)
+- MT1 Problems (sorry 2025/2026 Term 2... oopsy poopsy)
 - Make user I/O problems.
 - Get random/string problems from Aly's guide working.
 As of now, just use his guide on Canvas.
+(Only need for final exam)
 - Fix Alien Language to work on OnlineGDB.
 - Add comments to solutions.
 - Add problem credits & links.